 Research is also promising in the role of Siberian eleuthero and memory.
-One study found it was helpful for mental performance in stress-induced environments.
+One study found it was helpful for cognitive function in stress-induced environments.

 Researchers are also studying eleuthero and its ability to help reduce osteoporosis.
 One 2013 study found that rats that took it for eight weeks had a 16.7% increase in femur density.

 The structure of eleuthero could also be helpful for women in menopause.
 It binds to estrogen receptors in the body.
 This helps to reduce hormone withdrawal during menopause, which causes many of the symptoms.